 (chapter 93) He speaks himself.
 Addressing the disgraced hospital director, he offers to erase the man’s debt—on the condition that he carries out a task for him.

-What Junmin likely perceives as a safe and clever manipulation may therefore function as something far more dangerous.
-By offering to erase the doctor’s debt in exchange for a task, he believes he can remain safely removed from the action itself.
+(chapter 93) That’s why he is smirking.
 The wrongdoing will be carried out by someone else, allowing him to stay in the shadows as he always has.
 Yet Junmin underestimates the weight of his own words.

 (chapter 42)

-Junmin’s proposal therefore does more than recruit a desperate man—it transforms him into the author of the scheme.
+(chapter 93) Hence the director asks him this question.
+He is now taking the lead.
 Knowledge and liability become inseparable.
 Once the doctor accepts the offer, Junmin’s words effectively pull the trigger: the moment the deal is spoken aloud, the hidden system that sustained the illegal fights begins to lose its stability.
 By drawing the corrupted medical world directly into the operation, the fighter who once thrived in the shadows may in fact become the spark that accelerates the collapse of the entire machine.
+I would even add, with this new stunt, he is not realizing that he could be blamed for the past crimes (drugged beverage, switched spray etc.).

 (chapter 16) Doc Dan’s hand got crushed and the former hospital warden is warned that he might lose his fingers; thus he might no longer be able to work.